CharlottePortenseigne/data-operations-portfolio/superstore-sales-dashboard-google-sheets/README.md

 ---

-## 🧠 Personal Approach
+## 🧠 Personal Approach (Data, Marketing &Customer Understanding)

-My approach combines:
+My approach combines dataanalysis, marketing thinking, and real-world customer experience.

+From a data perspective, I focus on identifying patterns, questioning assumptions, and connecting metrics to business outcomes.

+From a marketing perspective, I consider how performance is influence by:
-- data analysis
+- Campaign targeting
-- linguistic awareness (how messaging influences behavior)
-- an AI-driven mindset (testing and refining hypotheses)
+- channel and media choices
+- product positioning
+- and the alignment between customer needs and what is offered

+My background in linguistics also shapes how I approach problems, particularly in understanding how messaging, structure, and clarity influence customer perception and decision-making.

+Additionalyy, I apply an AI-driven mindset, approaching analysis as an iteractive process: exploring data, forming hypotheses, testing ideas, and refining conclusions.

-Combined with hands-on CRM experience, this allows me to connect data insights with real-world marketing and customer interactions.
+Combined with hands-on experience in CRM and customer interactions, this allows me to bridge the gab between data insights and how marketing, sales, and customer experience actually operate in practice.

 ---